Alaska R&D Tax Credit Case Study

 - To claim the credit, a company must file Alaska Form 6390 – Alaska Federal-based Credits along with its state tax return.

-An oil company in Juneau, Alaska claims R&D credits every year for the development activities of its engineers.
-This project involved a multi-year study covering the tax years 2018 – 2021.
+An Anchorage company designs and manufactures components for the oil & gas industry.
+The company claims Federal R&D credits each year for the development activities of its engineers.
+This project involved a multi-year study.

 The Company qualified for the federal R&D Tax Credit of $330,000 and an additional $59,010 of state R&D Tax Credit in Alaska.